delftdata/SiMa/README.md

 # SiMa: Federating Data Silos

-This repo includes the code used for implementing SiMa, as described in the VLDB 2022 submission "SiMa: Federating Data Silos".
+This repo includes the code used for implementing SiMa, as described in "SiMa: Federating Data Silos using GNNs".

 ## Repo structure